reddio-com/NFT-Marketplace/README.md

 ## Functionalities

 - Buy a pre-minted token on layer 2.
-- Sell the token that was bought on layer 2.
+- SellNFT the token that was bought on layer 2.
 - Deposit NFTs/ETH/ERC20 tokens to Wallet on layer 2
 - Transfer NFTs/ETH/ERC20 tokens between layer 1 and layer 2
 - Withdraw NFTs/ETH/ERC20 tokens from layer 2